 Ace Of Space 2 Full Contestants List: Deepak Thakur, Lucinda Nicholas & Others In Vikas Gupta’s Show

 After the grand success of Ace Of Space 1, the makers are back with the second season.
 This time, the contestants are divided into two groups - Haves and Have-nots.
 While Haves will have all the luxuries, the Have-nots will be deprived of it.
-The contestant, who will survive in the show with shrinking walls, no sunlight and no luxuries, will win the title.
+The contestant, who will survive the show with shrinking walls, no sunlight and no luxuries, will win the title.

 Vikas Gupta will be monitoring, controlling and manipulating the participants.
 The makers, this time, promise the show to be bigger and better with 'Less Space, More Drama'.
 The show premiered on MTV on August 24.